 When your money has been laundered, it is passed through a system of accounts set up to make the funds appear legitimately obtained. (see MONEY LAUNDERING) If your money has been laundered, you have a chance of recovering a portion through Federal seizure of assets and public auction (NOTE: This does not include money sent to Nigerian or Eastern European-style scammers).
-Recovery through the private sector is frequently faster and far more successful.
+Recovery through the private sector - through legitimate financial recovery specialists - is frequently faster and far more successful but is very expensive.

 1. Putting on the dog.
 Financial swindlers and their partners need to look extremely successful in order to persuade you about their claims.
 This means jewelry, expensive clothes, cars, homes, etc.

 2. Bribes.
 Financial swindlers, especially international ones, sometimes have to bribe bank officers, attorneys, law enforcement (sorry, but this is true), and other parties who must be paid to look the other way.

 3. False returns to victims.
 Word of mouth is the best marketing ploy available to an investment scammer.
 To establish a reputation as a good value, the scammer sends investment returns to some of first investors using the investors' own funds or funds acquired from other investors.